FAQ

 Do I need a smart meter for the special tariffs?

 Yes for most smart tariffs.
-Agile, Go, Intelligent Go, Tracker and Cosy all rely on smart-meter data.
+Agile, Go, Intelligent Go, Tracker and Cosy all rely on smart-meter data and the tariff terms normally need half-hourly readings.
 Flexible Octopus can work without a smart meter, though you may still need to submit readings if your meter does not send them automatically.

 Can I switch between Octopus tariffs?